florinpop17/app-ideas/Projects/Kudos-Slackbot.md

 # Kudo's Slackbot

-Have you ever recognizd a team mate's contributions or assistance in a Slack channel only to find that it's lost after a few days?
+Have you ever recognized a team mate's contributions or assistance in a Slack channel only to find that it's lost after a few days?
 Let _*Kudo's*_ come to the rescue.